Learn more about breakthroughs pioneered at the University of Chicago

 Research has shown again and again that improving sleep quality and attaining a healthy sleep duration can lead to improvements on all kinds of other health measures and outcomes.
 It’s worth it to identify and address the underlying causes of poor-quality sleep and low sleep duration.

 While poor sleep has been connected to heart issues and other metabolic problems, improving sleep habits has been shown to improve measures of many of these conditions.
 For example, receiving continuous positive airway pressure (CPAP) treatment for sleep apnea can improve sleep quality and lower the risk for metabolic and cardiovascular diseases in individuals and can prevent patients with prediabetes from progressing to clinical diabetes.
 CPAP treatment can also lower resting heart rate in prediabetes patients with sleep apnea, a measure correlated with better heart health.
-Even just catching up on lost sleep on the weekends can reduce overall diabetes risk.
+Even just catching up on lost sleep on the weekends may be able to reduce overall diabetes risk.

 Tasali and her team at the UChicago Sleep Center are focused on better understanding how improving sleep quality and duration can improve metabolic and cardiovascular health and overall health outcomes, and some of the solutions may be surprisingly simple.
 In a 2022 study, her team, along with colleagues at the University of Wisconsin-Madison, found that providing personalized sleep hygiene counseling led to study participants sleeping an hour more per night — and that that additional sleep was associated with a reduction in daily caloric intake.